ThingSet/thingset.github.io/docs/spec/v0.6/appl_general_concept.md

 A **request** is sent from one device (client) to a single other device (server).
 The server is expected to answer with a **response** containing a status code and optional payload.

 A **statement** is a message that is sent without expecting a response or confirmation.
 It may be sent to a particular device or broadcast through the network to be received by any interested device (publish-subscribe model).
+A published statement is called **notification**.

 If a device receives a statement, it is considered a proposal to update the values as stated in the message.
 If all or some of the requested changes are invalid, they are silently ignored, as it is not possible to respond to a statement.